 Funny thing is, in many coffee-exporting countries, what is sold abroad often tastes better than what you drink within the country itself.

 In Nairobi recently, my hotels contained sophisticated coffee-makers and great Kenyan coffee.
 In Colombian hotels, with a few notable exceptions – instant coffee and boiling water.

 Until recently, you could taste better Colombian coffee in New York than in Bogotá or Medellín.

-But all this is beginning to change.
+But all this is changing.

 There’s a move afoot to involve Colombians more in their nation’s coffee.
 They certainly drink plenty of it, including the rough “tinto”, a sour, boiled concoction I try to avoid.
 Colombians need to love their coffee so much they keep more of it at home.

-Innovative cafés are popping up throughout Bogotá, Medellín and other cities, teaching consumers about the best Colombian coffee, how to savor it, how it is farmed and where it actually comes from.
+Innovative cafés are popping up throughout Bogotá, Medellín, and other cities, teaching consumers about the best Colombian coffee, how to savor it, how it is farmed, and where it actually comes from.

 In the countryside, coffee fincas are sprucing up their bright wooden frames.